 Established in 1992, TCO Certified is a global sustainability certification for IT products.
 Certificates are valid worldwide and can be used as proof in all countries, without the need for local adaptation.
-TCO Certified is currently available for eleven product categories: displays, notebooks, tablets, smartphones, desktops, all-in-one PCs, projectors, headsets, servers, network equipment and data storage.
+TCO Certified is currently available for twelve product categories: displays, notebooks, tablets, smartphones, desktops, all-in-one PCs, projectors, headsets, servers, network equipment, data storage products and imaging equipment.
 The organization behind TCO Certified is TCO Development.